How to Age Wood Using Vinegar, Steel Wool and Tea

 3. Brush the iron acetate onto the tea-treated wood in thin, even coats.
 Let color develop and dry.

 Tip: knock back raised grain with a light pass of dull 220–320 grit after drying.
 Sand with the grain.
 Avoid steel wool to prevent rust specks in pores.
+See sanding blocks and tack cloths.

 Why this works

 Tea adds tannins to the surface.
 Iron acetate reacts with tannins and darkens the wood.
 Species with higher natural tannin content shift darker than low-tannin species.
 Test on scrap and record your mix.
+For alternate patinas, browse stains and dyes.

 Plain fir control